Menu

 patient speaking with a doctor

-Understanding Mirtazapine and Its Function
+Understanding Mirtazapine and Its Function as an Antidepressant

-The Dangers of Mixing Alcohol with Mirtazapine
+The Serious Side Effects of Mixing Mirtazapine and Alcohol

-Exacerbation of Side Effects
+Exacerbation of Side Effects of Mirtazapine

 Increased Risk of Overdose